 2Deparment of Physics, National University of Singapore

-Abstract- The slow recovery time, on the order of microseconds, of Transition Edge Sensors (TES) [1] limits their number resolving and timing accuracy for high photon-flux detection.
+The slow recovery time, on the order of microseconds, of Transition Edge Sensors (TESlimits their number resolving and timing accuracy for high photon-flux detection.
 This is usually resolved by pulsing the light source or discarding overlapping signals, thereby limiting its applicability.
 In this work, we analyze the output signal when detecting a continuous wave source, and present a procedure to determine amplitude and timing of overlapping pulses.
 As a direct application, we measure the arrival-time difference distribution of a coherent source in a single spatial mode using a single detector.

-The detection of a single photon by the TES produces a pulse with a fast rising edge of tens of nanoseconds, and a decay time of in the order of microseconds.
-The longer decay time is attributed to the rethermalisation of the detector with its cold bath, through a weak thermal link [2].
+The detection of a single photon by the TES produces a pulse with a fast rising edge of tens of nanoseconds, and a decay time of in the order of microseconds) [1].
+The longer decay time is attributed to the rethermalisation of the detector with its cold bath through a weak thermal link [2].

-Different triggering techniques can be used to associate an arrival time to a detection event, e.g., threshold crossing and constant fraction discriminator.
-These methods do not work when two pulses are overlapped, as the rising edge of the second pulse is obscured.
-This problems limits the applicability of TES for for high photon-flux detection.
+Standard techniques for time-tagging a detection event depend on threshold crossing or constant fraction discrimination.
+These methods do not work when two pulses have a large overlap (see Figure 1), limiting the applicability of TES for high photon-flux detection.

-In [3], Fowler et al. demonstrated how to estimate the arrival time of the second pulse by low-pass filtering and differentiating the signal.
-The proposed technique works well for the high signal-to-noise ratio typical of the detection of high energy photons ( and X-rays).
+In [3], Fowler et al. proposed a technique based on signal differentiations that works well for the high signal-to-noise ratio typical of the detection of high energy photons ( and X-rays).

-In the case of NIR photons, with lower signal-to-noise ratios,
+For NIR photons the signal-to-noise ratios is lower, and the timing accurancy is affected by the bandwidth limitations necessary to reject false positives.

-the differentiated signal often triggers on noise instead of the onset of a photon.
-Applying a low-pass filter to circumvent this decreases timing resolution.
-Our approach consists in identifying the detection events, and fit it with a model based on a linear superposition of single-photon traces.
-In our experimental demonstration, we modulate a laser diode with central wavelength 810 nm to obtain light pulses of controlled duration in the order of nanoseconds and controlled intensity.
-Using trains of 4 ns long pulses with a repetition rate of 100 kHz and average number of photons per pulse n≈1 we obtain a collection of sample traces.
-We select traces corresponding to single photon events and use them to create a model for the single photon detection trace.
+Our proposal consists in refining the results obtained by signal differentiation by fitting the signal with a model based on a linear superposition of single-photon traces.
+In the experimental demonstration, we modulate a laser diode (central wavelength 810 nm) to obtain 4 ns light pulses at a repetition rate of 100 kHz and average number of photons n≈1 and record the TES signal using a digital oscilloscope.
+We select the traces corresponding to single photon detection and use them to create a model of the detector response.

 We then switch the laser diode to continuous wave, record the signal as 10 s long traces, and select all the traces containing two photons.
-If the individual photon detection events are sufficiently separated, we obtain an initial estimation of the arrival-time using a low-pass filter and differentiation.
-This estimated times are subsequently used to initialise a least-squares fit on the unfiltered trace.
+We apply a low-pass filter to the signal and estimate the time-tags by differentiation.
+When the individual photon detection events are sufficiently separated, we obtain two time-tags which are used to initialise a least-squares fit on the unfiltered trace.

-For pulses separated by less than the rise time of the single photon event we perform a Monte-Carlo Markov Chain fit on the signal (see Figure 1), including the expected amplitude distribution as priors.
+For overlapping pulses we obtain a single initial time-tag.
+In this case, we fit the signal with a Monte-Carlo Markov Chain (see Figure 1), using the expected amplitude distribution as priors.

-In this way, arrival-time differences of ~90 ns can be estimated with an accuracy (fwhm) of ~60 ns.
+This methods resolves arrival-time differences of ~90 ns with an accuracy (fwhm) of ~60 ns.
 We obtain an arrival-time difference distribution that agrees well with our prediction (see Figure 2).